2023 Best Law Enforcement & Firefighting Schools in North Carolina

 Top 10 Best Homeland Security, Law Enforcement & Firefighting Schools

-Our 2023 rankings named University of Mount Olive the best school in North Carolina for homeland security, law enforcement and firefighting students.
-UMO is a small private not-for-profit school located in the fringe town of Mount Olive.
+Our analysis found University of Mount Olive to be the best school for homeland security, law enforcement and firefighting students who want to pursue a degree in North Carolina.
+UMO is a small private not-for-profit school located in the town of Mount Olive.

 Homeland Security, Law Enforcement & Firefighting majors at UMO take out an average of $30,515 in student loans while working on their egree.